Benign prostatic hyperplasia

 To determine whether the bladder is obstructed, an electronic test called uroflowmetry measures the speed of urine flow.
 To perform this test, the patient urinates into a special toilet equipped with a measuring device.
 A reduced flow may indicate BPH.
 However, bladder obstruction can also be caused by other conditions including weak bladder muscles and problems in the urethra.

-Cystoscopy, also called urethrocystoscopy, is a test performed by a urologist to check for problems in the lower urinary tract, including the urethra and bladder.
+Cystoscopy, also called urethrocystoscopy or cystourethroscopy, is a test performed by a urologist to check for problems in the lower urinary tract, including the urethra and bladder.
 The doctor can determine the presence of structural problems including enlargement of the prostate, obstruction of the urethra or neck of the bladder, anatomical abnormalities, or bladder stones.
 The test may also identify bladder cancer, and causes of blood in the urine and infection.

 In this procedure, a thin tube with a light at the end (cytoscope) is inserted into the bladder through the urethra.
 The doctor may insert tiny instruments through the cytoscope to take small tissue samples (biopsies).
 Cytoscopy is typically performed as an outpatient procedure.
-The patient may be given local, spinal, or general anesthesia.
+The patient may be given sedation and local, spinal, or general anesthesia.

 Ultrasound is a painless procedure that can give an accurate picture of the size and shape of the prostate gland.
 Ultrasound may also be used for detecting kidney damage, tumors, and bladder stones.
 Ultrasound tests of the prostate generally use one of two methods: